bcornec/Lab-git/Docker/README.md

 `#` **`docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock manomarks/visualizer`**

+or using the service notion:

+`#` **`docker service create --name=viz --publish=8080:8080/tcp --constraint=node.role==manager --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock dockersamples/visualizer`**

 And then connect your browser to it on port 8080.
 You should see something similar to the below image:
 ![Swarm Visualizer](/Docker/img/visualizer.png)

+Here you can experiment on meshing, connecting to any node, should send you to the required application.

-Now let's put on our cluster our application.
+Now let's deploy our application on our cluster.
 With recent versions of docker-compose, there is the new notion of stack to orchestrate services.
 Adapt your docker-compose to use it following the below model:
 ```
 version: '3'
 services:
   web:
-    build: .
+    image: owncloud_web   # use previously generated image (used to be build: .)
     volumes:
       - /data/owncloud:/data/owncloud
       - /data/config:/var/www/html/owncloud/config
     ports:
       - "8000:80"
-    links:
-      - db:mariadb
     networks:
-      oclan:
+      - oclan
+    depends_on:
+      - db
   db:
     image: mariadb
     ports: